 Although SpotMe doesn’t charge any overdraft fees, you might incur third-party costs with ATM transactions.
 The feature also doesn’t cover non-debit card transactions such as ACH transfers or Checkbook transactions.

-As a top challenger bank, Chime provides its customers with a Chime Credit Builder Visa Credit Card to build their credit scores.
+Lastly, Chime provides its customers with a Chime Credit Builder Visa Credit Card to build their credit scores.
 With direct deposits, you can receive your paycheck two days early, and all your deposits are FDIC insured for up to $250,000.

 - No overdraft fees